-Finding the right emergency alert alarm for particular vision needs is important, so having a range of safety devices ensures our clients have the freedom of choice to suit their lifestyle.
+Finding the right emergency alarm for particular vision needs is important, so having a range of safety devices ensures our clients have the freedom of choice to suit their lifestyle.

-With a MePACS medical alarm, a signal for help is sent to our 24/7 emergency response team of trained professionals, who will answer within two minutes, assess the situation and call for a family member, friend, neighbour or emergency services – whoever is the most appropriate contact at the time.
+With a MePACS personal alarm, a signal for help is sent to our 24/7 emergency response team of trained professionals, who will answer within two minutes, assess the situation and call for a family member, friend, neighbour or emergency services – whoever is the most appropriate contact at the time.
 Our response team will also continue to check in until help arrives.

 The range of MePACS medical alarms includes: